Children, Young People & Families

 Youth Cafe

 The Youth Café is held once a month on a Sunday between 4-5pm and is for young people aged 11-18.
 It is held during term time, either at our neighbour church All Saints (Kingston Marketplace) or at our Kingston United Reformed Church building.
 It’s time to chill, relax, have some fun and reflect on some of life’s big questions.
 Free drinks, cakes and snacks!
+The Youth Cafe also attends a youth event locally run by Youth Ministry in Communion.
+Large numbers of young people from Year 7 and above attend.
+The activities are wild and the food is amazing!
+All followed by Holy Communion together.
 Contact Sally to find out the date of the next session: youth@kingstonurc.org

 Generation Zone